vkruoso/codeforces-parser/README.md

     cf-parser <contest-id> <contest-folder> [<problem-list>]

 The tool will create inside the `contest-folder` folder all the files needed for your contest.
-The wool works like this:
+The tool works like this:

   - If the problem list has not been provided, it will try to discover the problems from the contest.
   - Downloads the problems pages in parallel.